cenobites/flask-jsonrpc/README.md

 # Flask JSON-RPC

-A basic JSON-RPC implementation for your Flask-powered sites based on `django-json-rpc <https://github.com/samuraisam/django-json-rpc>`_.
+A basic JSON-RPC implementation for your Flask-powered sites.

 Some reasons you might want to use:

 * Simple, powerful, flexible and pythonic API.
-* Support python 2.7, `3.3 or later <http://flask.pocoo.org/docs/python3/#python3-support>`_
+* Support python 3.6 or later.
 * The web browsable API.
-* Support for authentication.
-* Proxy to test your JSON Service.
-* Run-time type checking.
+* Run-time type checking functions defined with `PEP 484 <https://www.python.org/dev/peps/pep-0484/>`_ argument (and return) type annotations.
 * Extensive documentation, and great community support.

-For support python 2.6.5+ or earlier use the branch `py2k <https://github.com/cenobites/flask-jsonrpc/tree/py2k>`_.

 There is a live example API for testing purposes, `available here <http://flask-jsonrpc.herokuapp.com/api/browse>`_.